Please contact MFPMusicScheme@outlook.com to make any enquiries about Music lessons.

 Instruments taught include:

-Parents pay for one term's lessons in advance at a rate set by the committee of the Music Scheme.
-There is also a $10 per year levy payable to the Music Scheme to cover administrative costs with running the Scheme.
+Parents pay for one term's lessons in advance directly to the tutors at a rate set by the committee of the Music Scheme.
+There is a yearly administration fee on enrolment payable to the Music Scheme to cover administrative costs with running the Scheme.
+How to make payment is listed on the enrolment form.

 At the end of each year, the Scheme runs a concert, where the children learning music or singing in the Choir have a chance to perform for everyone.

-The profits from the Scheme's activities are used to purchase equipment used by the School, so the children benefit both from the cultural experience of learning music, as well as by the facilities that can be provided from the profits
+Any profits from the Music Scheme's activities are used to make donations to the School to benefit students learning and where appropriate are musically related.
+Examples of past purchases are musical instruments, musical performances.
+All children benefit both from the cultural experience of learning music, as well as by the facilities that can be provided from the donations.

 The Miles Franklin Music Festival has been running every year since 1986, and attracts more than 500 entries in the various sections.